ortus-docs/testbox-docs/expectations/custom_matchers-expectations.md

 The next step is to tell TestBox about your matcher.

-<h3 style="color:grey">Matcher Registration</h3>
+## Matcher Registration

-You can register matcher functions in several ways within TestBox, but we always recommend that you register them inside of the *beforeAll()* or* beforeEach()* life-cycle method blocks for performance considerations and global availability.
+You can register matcher functions in several ways within TestBox, but we always recommend that you register them inside of the `beforeAll()` or `beforeEach()` life-cycle method blocks for performance considerations and global availability.

 #### Inline matchers
 You can pass a structure of key/value pairs of the matchers you would like to register.
 The key is the name of the matcher function and the value is the closure function representation.